aoijs/website/src/content/docs/functions/forEachObjectArray.md

 ---
 title: $forEachObjectArray
-description: $arrayForEach will execute an awaited command for each item in the object array.
+description: $forEachObjectArray will execute an awaited command for each item in the object array.
 id: forEachObjectArray
 ---